 When a project is created through a collaboration contract, the address of the contract is stored as the author onchain.
 And since the members of a collaboration own the collaboration contract, they are indirectly co-authors by definition.

 On the fxhash website, when you edit a project co-authored, it will automatically create proposals in the collaboration contract (displayed in the operations awaiting section of the manager).
-Because we don't have a notification system for now, you will need to inform your collaborators that they need to approve the operation.

 There are some extra costs that come with using a collaboration contract.
 First, the contract needs to be originated.
 Then, each operation needs to be stored twice, for the creation of the proposal (where the parameters are stored onchain) and for its execution (same cost as if you were to send the same operation by yourself).